brandur/sorg/content/passages-drafts/001-portland.md

 ![Glass](/assets/passages/001-portland/DSCF5479@2x.jpg)

+_Passages_ refers to the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait through South America, or less inspirationally, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is a play on a number of things like the glass on my favorite products like the iPhone, the window through which you observe the passing countryside by air or rail, or the lens of my camera.

 _Passages & Glass_ is also my attempt to support the independent web.
 It's sent via the only universal communication medium that we have (email) in the most open